schottsfired/cjp-demo-environment/README.md

 My goal for this repo is to help people learn about CloudBees Jenkins and Docker while journeying through the README below.

-*DISCLAIMER: Not officially suppported by CloudBees.
-A very cool, pre-configured Docker trial is available [here](https://www.cloudbees.com/get-started) on the CloudBees website.*

 ## What does this include?
-* Nginx reverse proxy at http://cjp.local
+* Nginx reverse proxy at http://cjp.local (404 means it's running, home page is TODO)
 * CloudBees Jenkins Operations Center (CJOC) at http://cjp.local/cjoc
 * CloudBees Jenkins Enterprise (CJE) "prod" at http://cjp.local/cje-prod
 * CloudBees Jenkins Enterprise (CJE) "test" at http://cjp.local/cje-test
-* An *shared* SSH agent based on [jenkinsci/ssh-slave](https://hub.docker.com/r/jenkinsci/ssh-slave/)
+* A Docker-enabled, shared SSH agent based on [jenkinsci/ssh-slave](https://hub.docker.com/r/jenkinsci/ssh-slave/)
-* A *shared* Cloud and the ability to spawn JNLP agents based on [cloudbees/jnlp-slave-with-java-build-tools](https://hub.docker.com/r/cloudbees/jnlp-slave-with-java-build-tools/)
+* The ability to spawn Docker-enabled, shared JNLP agents based on [cloudbees/jnlp-slave-with-java-build-tools](https://hub.docker.com/r/cloudbees/jnlp-slave-with-java-build-tools/)
-* Support for Docker on Docker

-*NOTE: All services are intended to run on the same host in this example.*
+*NOTE: All services are intended to run on the same host in this example, but similar practices can be applied to e.g. Docker Swarm (multi host) setups.*

 ## Prerequisites